JPMorgan Chase: Hold Or Fold?

 The following chart presents the Basel III minimum CET1 capital ratio during the transitional periods and on a fully phased-in basis under the Basel III rules currently in effect.

-Additional information regarding the Firm's capital ratios, as well as the U.S. federal regulatory capital standards to which the Firm is subject, is presented in Note 28 to the 2016 10-K.
+Additional information regarding the firm's capital ratios, as well as the U.S. federal regulatory capital standards to which the firm is subject, is presented in Note 28 to the 2016 10-K.

 Over the past 4 years, JPMorgan common stock dividend payments have amounted to around 30% of net income.
 Considering the information above, I expect this percentage payout ratio to continue through 2017 to 2019 as projected in TABLE 6 below.